LVParkinson/Alaska-Berry-Futures/README.md

 ### Cloudberry
 > ...and in some parts of Alaska (Yukon-Kuskokwim Delta, Interior) much of the winter precipitation will switch from snow to rain. - page 6

 > Concerns about cloudberry plants are mentioned in at least 12 climate adaptation plans from communities across Alaska and are reported by additional communities in Alaska and Canada. - page 12

+- Katie Spellman (klspellman *at* alaska.edu) reviewed climate adaptation plans from across the state for mentions of berries and berry-related concerns.
+She and Christa Mulder also ran community listening sessions.
+For more information, please contact her directly.

 > In Scandinavia and Quebec, the addition of honeybees has been shown to increase pollination and fruit set. - page 13